 10% No 2, 3, 4, 5 Mid-semester Tests Semester 1 Formative & Summative Week 6-8 Semester 1 10% No 3, 4, 7, 8 End of Semester 1 exam Summative Exam Week Semester 1 30% No 4, 5, 6 Mid-semester Tests Semester 2 Formative &

 Week 6-8 Semester 2 10% No 4, 5, 6 Final exam Summative End of Semester 2 40% Yes 1, 4 ,5 ,6

 Assessment Related Requirements

-Assessment DetailTutorial Quizzes will enable students to demonstrate their understanding of the application of knowledge and concepts discussed.
+Quizzes (10%) will enable students to demonstrate their understanding of the application of knowledge and concepts discussed.
 Students will receive feedback to assist with improvement of their knowledge base.

-End of Semester 1 and Final theory examinations will test theoretical knowledge, application and integration of information of equine medicine and surgery.
+End of Semester 1 exam (30%) will test theoretical and practical based knowledge, application and integration of information of equine medicine and surgery.
 Question formats that might be used include MCQs, extended MCQs and short answers.

 SubmissionIf an extension is not applied for, or not granted then a penalty for late submission will apply.
 A mark of zero will be allocated to late submitted assessment.

 Grades for your performance in this course will be awarded in accordance with the following scheme: